 Environment Branding - In collaboration with Big Lots and our friends at Ten Fold, the new corporate brand was leveraged as the strategic platform to design the new corporate office.

 Positioning - Inextricably linked the identity work, was a strategy based on four ownable equities that surfaced from our research: SERVING, SAVINGS, SOLUTIONS, & SEASONAL.
-These equities coalesced into the new Big Lots brand line: “Serve Big Save Lots” as well as in the extended value proposition: Serve Big and Save Lots on affordable solutions in every seasons—Furniture, Food, Decor, and More!
+These equities coalesced into the new Big Lots brand line: “Serve Big Save Lots” as well as in the extended value proposition: Serve Big and Save Lots on affordable solutions in all seasons—Furniture, Food, Decor, and More!
 This new position aligned with their new identity of a community retailer, and responded directly to their target customer segments.

-SEASONAL: An overlooked strength was that in the seasonal products at Big Lots.
+SEASONAL: An overlooked strength was that of the seasonal products at Big Lots.
 This is the number two equity among Big Lots customers and continues to be an opportunity for Big Lots to expand upon.

-Brand Language - Moving from a reliance on the closeouts of other brands, to focusing on their own brand as the source of competitive differentiation, Big Lots understood communication would be key.
+Brand Language - Moving from a reliance on the closeouts of other brands, to focusing on their own brand as the source of competitive differentiation, Big Lots understood that communication would be key.
 With this powerful story of community, passion, and fun, we were able to uncover the unique visual and verbal language of a brand that had gone without any formal communication strategy for nearly 50 years.
 Because this concept was new, we went above and beyond the typical guidelines approach, creating hundreds of examples and building digital systems for rapid implementation.
-The brand language continues to help Big Lots define and express its identity and ensure its omni channel strategy is consistent and meaningful at every step.
+The brand language continues to help Big Lots define and express its identity and ensure its omni-channel strategy is consistent and meaningful at every step.

 Store Experience - Faster than any other store experience design of our past, we worked arm in arm with Big Lots to create a simplified store architecture that matched the value proposition, developed friendlier navigation, and a more community driven atmosphere where Big Lots and Jennifer could Serve Big and Save Lots together!
 The pilot blew away projections, prompting an exponential increase in stores being built in 2018/2019.

-Private Brand Architecture - The most tangible representation of any retail brand besides its store and people, are the products.
+Private Brand Architecture - The most tangible representation of any retail brand, besides its store and people, are the products.
 Big Lots had already spent years improving their product lines, but they were not getting credit for it.
 In order to get rightful credit for product quality and brand added value in the future, we immediately helped the buying and marketing teams replace an antiquated private label mindset with sophisticated branding methods.
-To that end, we delivered a brand architecture strategy that would deliver on Big Lots’s full value proposition and identity, stand out from the competition, and increase sales and traffic.
+To that end, we delivered a brand architecture strategy that would deliver on Big Lots’ full value proposition and identity, stand out from the competition, and increase sales and traffic.
 Big Lots is in this process, implementing the architecture and brand strategy on a number of various product lines.

 From insights gathering to strategy to execution, ALLOY collaborated closely with Big Lots executives and senior leaders to deliver the most epic change management and brand revitalization strategy in their 50 years of history.
-Since then, key brand equity metrics and associations have made an exponential leap forward, and added instant value to the brand valuation.
+Since then, key brand equity metrics and associations have made an exponential leap forward and added instant value to the brand valuation.
 Further, the brand equity research revealed that customers had already begun to erase the stigma of cheap close outs and other harmful associations linked to their past identity.
 In addition, the results from the store of the future have far exceeded expectations with plans to double down on store of the future investment in 2018/2019.
-As with any revitalization, it will be a multi-year effort and we are excited to Serve Big alongside Big Lots in the future!
+As with any revitalization, it will be a multi-year effort, and we are excited to Serve Big alongside Big Lots in the future!